Dick Siegel: Life and career

 Siegel was born in Newark, N.J. and began his musical activities in a British Invasion band as a drummer, inspired by the 1959 album Drums of Passion by Michael Babatunde Olatunji.
-After spending two summers at the Interlochen Center for the Arts as a theater and ceramics major, he matriculated at the University of Michigan in 1967 as a pre-medical student.
+After spending two summers at the Interlochen Center for the Arts as a theater and ceramics major, he enrolled at the University of Michigan in 1967 as a pre-medical student.
 Discovering poetry in his sophomore year, he became an English major.
 Realizing that he wanted to sing, he sold his drum set and used the proceeds to buy a guitar.
 Although he had been writing poetry, he did not write his first song until 1971, while on a road trip to the West Coast.
 Returning to Ann Arbor, he performed the song at a hoot night at The Ark (folk venue) and the positive audience response convinced him to focus on writing and performing original songs.
 Since the 1970s, Siegel has led a series of regional bands that perform primarily in the Ann Arbor-Detroit area, including Dick Siegel and the Ministers of Melody, Tracy Lee and the Leonards, and Dick Siegel and the Brandos.
 He developed his skills in regular sets at venues including Mr. Floods Party and the Blind Pig (venue), while The Ark has remained a home of semi-regular annual showcases throughout his 50-plus year career.
 He has appeared nationally and internationally at festivals including the Kerrville Folk Festival, Napa Valley Folk Festival, New Orleans Jazz and Heritage Festival, the Vancouver Folk Festival, and South by Southwest (1995).
 In 1988, Siegel appeared in Jay Stielstra's musical Tittabawassee Jane as Reg Washington, a "Vietnam vet whose mind has been unhinged by Agent Orange," which ran for two weeks at the Performance Network Theatre in Ann Arbor.
 When an arm injury made it impossible to perform in 2007, Siegel turned to visual art, soon using Adobe Photoshop to manipulate images later printed on metal plates, and culminating in a gallery show "The Art of Dick Siegel" of his "digital constructions" at the Artsearch Satellite Gallery in Ann Arbor.
 He taught songwriting at the University of Michigan, first for the LSA Honor's College as the Helen L. DeRoy Visiting Professor in 2010 and later as a lecturer in the University of Michigan School of Music, Theatre & Dance until 2021.
 Siegel is also a skilled carpenter with a parallel career in home building.
 Dick Siegel's sister, Elise Siegel, is an American sculptor and installation artist.